umbraco/UmbracoDocs/commerce-add-ons/payment-providers/mollie/how-to-guides/testing-mollie-webhooks-locally.md

 **Solution: Use a Local Tunnel**

-A local tunnel is a port-forwarding technique that exposes a local API service (running on a specific port) to the internet through a public HTTPS URL.
-This allows you to:
+A local tunnel is a port-forwarding technique that exposes a local API service (running on a specific port) to the internet.
+This is done through a public HTTPS URL.
+It allows you to:

 1. Make your local server accessible online temporarily.
 2. Use the generated public URL in Mollie’s webhook settings.